-In addition, federal laws require the District to provide military recruiters, upon request, with three directory information categories - names, addresses and telephone listings - unless parents have advised the District that they do not want their student's information disclosed without their prior written consent.
+Outside organizations include, but are not limited to, companies that manufacture class rings or publish yearbooks.
+In addition, two federal laws require local educational agencies (LEAs) receiving assistance under the Elementary and Secondary Education Act of 1965, as amended (ESEA) to provide military recruiters, upon request, with the following information - names, addresses and telephone listings - unless parents/legal guardians have advised the LEA that they do not want their student's information disclosed without their prior written consent.